 The Lifespans Soft Implant Product Portfolio

 We are actively developing a portfolio of products based on Lifespans Soft Implant Technology: the Lifespans Soft Hip, Soft Shoulder, and Soft Spine.
-Our first implant, the Lifespans Soft Hip, is presently undergoing FDA/CA review as a 510(k) / Class II device, with the goal of reaching market by Q4 2018.
+Our first implant, the Lifespans Soft Hip (DTSS), is presently pending FDA/CA review as a 510(k) / Class II device.
 Information related to our additional pending implants is available upon request.
 Contact Lifespans

 Our Research Advantage